kcui1995/pyPCET/README.md

 percentage_contribution = kuv/k_tot
 ```
 ### Probing Nonadiabaticity
-The method coded in the `pyPCET` module is only applicable for PCET reactions that are both vibronically and electronically nonadiabatic.
-The module `nonadiabaticity` contains methods to probe the nonadiabaticity of a PCET reaction.
+The methods coded in the `pyPCET` module is only applicable for PCET reactions that are both vibronically and electronically nonadiabatic.
+The module `kappa_coupling` in `nonadiabaticity.py` contains methods to probe the nonadiabaticity of a PCET reaction.

 #### Required Quantities
 To start an analysis, we need the following quantities: